 Aisha (may Allah be pleased with her) reported:

-“Whenever the Prophet ﷺ went to bed every night, he would cup his hands together and blow over them after reciting Surah Al-Ikhlas, Surah Al-Falaq and Surah An-Naas, and then rub his hands over whatever parts of his body he was able to rub, starting with his head, face, and the front of his body.
+“Whenever the Prophet ﷺ went to bed every night, he would cup his hands together and blow over them after reciting Surah Al-Ikhlas, Surah Al-Falaq and Surah An-Nas, and then rub his hands over whatever parts of his body he was able to rub, starting with his head, face, and the front of his body.
 He would do that three times.”
 (Sahih al-Bukhari)

-Protection from Black Magic (Sihr):
+1. Protection from Black Magic (Sihr)

-Surah Al-Falaq contains the verse “from the evil of the blowers in knots,” which is a direct reference to sorcery.
+Surat al falaq contains the verse “from the evil of the blowers in knots,” which is a direct reference to sorcery.
 These surahs were revealed after the Prophet ﷺ was afflicted by magic, and their recitation was his cure.

-Protection from Shaytan’s Whisperings (Waswasa):
+3. Protection from Shaytan’s Whisperings (Waswasa)

-Protection from All General Evils:
+4. Protection from All General Evils

 Read also: Key Benefits of Surah Al Ikhlas